- Ryan C. Harris Learning Teaching Center

 Faculty and Leadership Development offers a variety of programs & services to support the professional development of department chairs and faculty, focusing on strengthening teaching and research.
 We also provide leadership development programming for faculty and staff.

 Office of Faculty Career Enhancement offers a range of services and programs in all three areas for both faculty and students.
 Through the Write Place, peer tutoring is available to both graduate and undergraduate students.
-Faculty are supported through individual consultations as well as workshops and seminars on writing across the curriculum, teaching with new media, and establishing successful research agendas.
+Faculty are supported through individual consultations as well as workshops and seminars on writing across the curriculum, and establishing successful research agendas.

 The Blend, a student-owned coffee and espresso bar, sells excellent coffees and light pastries.
 The student management and employees get a real education in applying classroom concepts to real-life situations, and demonstrate what we value so deeply—active and engaged learning, and learning by doing.